Microcanonical Phase Space and Entropy in Curved Spacetime: Constant energy hypersurface: a covariant description

 Further recall that $\text{Det}([\omega(\mathbf{x_i})]) = \sqrt{\text{Det}([h(\mathbf{x_i})])}$ where in this case $h_{\mu\nu} = g_{\mu\nu} - \frac{g_{0\mu}g_{0\nu}}{g_{00}} = g_{\mu\nu}$.
 So, denoting the matrix with entries as covariant components of metric ($g_{\mu\nu}$) as $[g_1]$, we have:

 Labelling single particle phase volume for energy $E$ as $\Gamma_1(E)$ and fetching its expression from (\ref{1P}) and then comparing with (\ref{Result3}), we conclude that:

 The result essentially states that for massless particles in spacetimes described by coordinate chart where metric has no spatio-temporal cross components, studying single particle phase volume is enough.
-We devote our next sections for studying single particle phase volumes, but however we allow massive particles and most general spacetimes as we have an exact Eq. (\ref{1P}) for single particle system in arbitrary backgrounds.
+The expression (\ref{MultiResult}) is an elementary classical statistical mechanical result for a non-relativistic ideal gas, but here we have shown that this also holds for a relativistic ideal gas in (curved) static spacetimes. \\\\ We devote our next sections for studying single particle phase volumes, but however we allow massive particles and most general spacetimes as we have an exact Eq. (\ref{1P}) for single particle system in arbitrary backgrounds.